SoteriaInitiative/flstandards/README.md

 flstandards/
-├── app/                        # Example federated learning model implementation ├── gcp-credentials/            # Credentials for Google Cloud (you may need to create the folder) ├── documentation/              # Standard design documentation ├── standard/                   # Standard specification ├── README.md                   # This file
+├── app/                        # Example federated learning model implementation ├── gcp-credentials/            # Credentials for Google Cloud (you may need to create the folder) ├── documentation/              # Use cases & design documentation ├── standard/                   # Standard specification ├── README.md                   # This file
 └── LICENSE                     # License file